WikiaTeamProject/ExtractionFromWikia/README.md

 ```
 root_directory
++---resources
+|      +---pageids
+|      +---redirects
+|      +---ontology
+|      +---properties
 +---downloadedWikis
 |     +---7z
 |     +---gz
 |     +---decompressed
 +---dbPediaExtractionFormat
-+---resources
-|      +---pageids
-|      +---redirects
-|      +---ontology
-|      +---properties
 +---postProcessedWikis
 +---statistics
++---DBkwikOntology
 ```

 The program performs a lot of file operations.
 All of those file operations are handled within the `root_directory` that you specify in the `config.properties` file.
-- The `downloadedWikis` directory contains plain dumps from wikia.
-     - The `7z` directory contains all wikis that were downloaded in the 7z format.
-     - The `gz` directory contains all wikis that were downloaded in the gz format.
-     - The `decompressed` directory contains all wikis from the `7z` and `gz` folder but in a decompressed format.
-- The `dbPediaExtractionFormat` contains the decompressed wiki dumps that are following a file structure required for the DBpedia extractor to work.
 - The `resources` directory contains different files from DBpedia.
 This folder requires user interaction: the user has to put the files in the directory (as specified in "How to execute the Program?").
    - The `pageids` directory should contain a TTL file with all page ids of DBpedia.
 This is required for some mappers to work.
    - The `redirects` directory should contain a TTL file with all redirects of DBpedia.
 This is required for some mappers to work.
    - The `ontology` directory should contain a TTL file with all ontologies of DBpedia.
 This is required for some mappers to work.
    - The `properties` mapper should contain a TTL file with all properties of DBpedia.
 This is required for some mappers to work.
+- The `downloadedWikis` directory contains plain dumps from wikia.
+     - The `7z` directory contains all wikis that were downloaded in the 7z format.
+     - The `gz` directory contains all wikis that were downloaded in the gz format.
+     - The `decompressed` directory contains all wikis from the `7z` and `gz` folder but in a decompressed format.
+- The `dbPediaExtractionFormat` contains the decompressed wiki dumps that are following a file structure required for the DBpedia extractor to work.
 - The `PostProcessedWikis` directory contains all wikis in their final postprocessed form.
 After successfully running the program, the user should find the final output here.
 - The `statistics` directory contains various statistics files that are created throughout the process.
+- The `DBkwikOntology` directory contains the created ontology for all wikis.